altayeb1980/HotelDeals/README.md

 ## Instructions for setting the site up in a local sandbox

-The application can be run locally in two ways Docker and standalone
+The application can be run locally in two ways Docker or standalone, please note i am assuming your sandbox is windows OS.

 ## Instructions for setting the site up by Docker

 Make sure the docker container install in your windows machine, I try this docker image in docker window

 Type docker ps to make sure the container up and running